kovidgoyal/calibre/manual/glossary.rst

        **URL** *(Uniform Resource Locator)* for example: ``http://example.com``

     regexp
          **Regular expressions** provide a concise and flexible means for identifying strings of text of interest, such as particular characters, words, or patterns of characters.
-See `regexp syntax <https://docs.python.org/library/re.html>`_ for the syntax of regular expressions used in Python.
+See :doc:`the tutorial <regexp>` for an introduction to regular expressions.